alficles/composite-claims/composite-claims.md

 # Claims

-Composition claims identify claim sets and define how the acceptability of the claim sets affects the acceptability of the composition claim.
+Composition claims contain one or more claim sets.

 In CWTs without composition claims, there is exactly one set of claims, so the acceptability of the claim set decides the acceptability of the CWT.
-However, this document defines multiple sets of claims, so it instead refers to accepting or rejecting claim sets.
+However, this document defines multiple sets of claim sets, so it instead refers to accepting or rejecting claim sets.
 If the primary claim set is unacceptable, the CWT is unacceptable and **MUST** be rejected.

+Some applications use tokens to convey information.
+For example, a token might simply have a subject claim that identifies the bearer and the relying party simply uses that as information, not necessarily as a means by which to provide or deny access or make some other kind of decision.
+In this context, the token simply describes all situations in which the token would accurately describe that situation.
+That is to say, the token describes the set of contexts in which it would be acceptable.

 Composition claims can be nested to an arbitrary level of depth.
 Implementations **MAY** limit the depth of composition nesting by rejecting